cts-mbiswas/OfficeDocs-WorkplaceAnalytics/Viva/glint/communicate/survey-taking-for-employees.md

   - Timing
   - Ease and confidentiality of participation
   - Your organizational culture, values, and brand
-- **To reduce the burden on Human Resources by providing answers to anticipated questions or challenges**
+- **To reduce the burden on Human Resources by providing answers to anticipated questions or challenges**.

 ### Sample template